AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 # Cloud Locations Account API

-The Accounts API includes all endpoints for managing Cloud Location accounts.
-These endpoints provide methods for managing cloud storage accounts:
+The Accounts API includes the following endpoints for managing Cloud Location storage accounts:

 * [GET accounts](#get-accounts): Retrieve all Cloud Locations accounts accessible to you in the specified organization.
 This includes accounts you have created or those that have been shared with you.
 * [POST create account](#post-create-account): Create a new Cloud Locations account
 * [GET account by UUID](#get-account-by-uuid): Retrieve a specific Cloud Locations account
 * [PUT update account](#put-update-account): Update a specific Cloud Locations account
 * [DELETE account](#delete-account): Delete a specific Cloud Locations account
+* [GET s3 role arn](#get-s3-role-arn): Retrieve an `userARN` value to create an AWS s3 role arn cloud account

 ### Account Types